Kandukur: Socio-Economic Profile

 The total number of Households in Kandukur Municipality as per the 2011 census is 13,934.
 The average household size in Kandukur Municipality is 3.8 persons per household.
 The majority of the population in Kandukur Municipality is Hindu which is 315 (67%).
 Other religions are Muslim and Christian which are 108 (23%) and 50 (10%) respectively.
 Maximum households are engaged in other daily wage activities.
-They do not have permanent jobs/ own businesses.
+They do not have permanent jobs or their own businesses.
 Maximum households have monthly income within a range of Rs.
 10,001 to Rs.
 20,000.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 There are a total of 26 schools in Kandukur, out of which 19 are private schools and 7 are government.